V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Brace note- Print Brace_Max_### and one Brace_### at 60% infill.
 These will be the end braces and benefit from added rigidity.

+ * If a part name if followed by a verion number use the highest one.
+V1, V2, V3...
+Means there was a fix or edit.

+!!! warning
+    Cura based slicers seem to work a little different.
+Make sure the parts are aligned on your bad as they appear in the Printables thumbnails.
+Bridging also seems to be a bit of an issue for some of the internal overhangs.
+It is best to check the "Dust Skirt" and "YZ_Plate" internal features after slicing to be certain the bridges are bridging the short way, not the long way.
+    Repetier\PrusaSlicer based slicers have been tested to work as expected.

 ## Flat Parts